Active Inference and Epistemic Value in Graphical Models: Inference for Planning

-The risk (second column of diagrams) opposes changes in state beliefs that are unwarranted by the policy-induced state transitions, and guards against premature convergence of the state precision (Table~\ref{tbl:CBFE}).
-As a result, the risk prefers (or ties) the most conservative policy (1,1) for all scenarios. \begin{itemize} \item The risk is unaffected by changes in utility (similar to the opportunity), which supports the interpretation of the risk as an epistemic quantity \eqref{eq:epistemic_balance}. \item In the third scenario ($\alpha=0.5$), the greedy policies become tied in risk with (most of) the ignorant policies.
-Because neither visiting a reward arm nor remaining at the initial position offers any useful information about the reward position, the state belief remains unaltered, and these policies are risk-free. \end{itemize}
+The complexity (second column of diagrams) opposes changes in state beliefs that are unwarranted by the policy-induced state transitions, and guards against premature convergence of the state precision (Table~\ref{tbl:CBFE}).
+As a result, the complexity prefers (or ties) the most conservative policy (1,1) for all scenarios. \begin{itemize} \item The complexity is unaffected by changes in utility (similar to the confidence), which supports the interpretation of the complexity as an intrinsic quantity \eqref{eq:epistemic_balance}. \item In the third scenario ($\alpha=0.5$), the greedy policies become tied in complexity with (most of) the ignorant policies.
+Because neither visiting a reward arm nor remaining at the initial position offers any useful information about the reward position, the state belief remains unaltered, and these policies incur no complexity penalty. \end{itemize}

 The extrinsic value (third column of diagrams) represents the value of external reward, and leads the agent to pursue extrinsically rewarding states. \begin{itemize} \item The extrinsic value is unaffected by changes in the epistemic reward probability parameter $\alpha$, which supports the interpretation of the extrinsic value as an externally determined quantity. \item In the second scenario the reward utility vanishes ($c=0$), and the extrinsic value becomes indifferent about policies. \end{itemize}